HIS MAJESTY'S FOOT

 In 1751, a Royal Warrant introduced for the foot regiments of the line a two-color system that is still used nowadays by the British Army.
 Each regiment received a King's Colour, described as "the Grand Union throughout," and a Regimental Colour with a field in the regimental facing color and a canton of the Union Flag.
 Regiments whose facings were white or gray received a Regimental Colour with a white field quartered by a broad red cross.
 For regiments with black facings, the Regimental Colour was black, quartered by a broad red cross.
 On both colors, the number of the regiment, in gold Roman numerals, was to appear within a "union wreath" of roses and thistles.
 However, those regiments of the "Old Corps" with "ancient devices" or royal badges, such as the Royal Scots and the Buffs, were permitted to bear them on the colors, in which case the regimental number appeared in the upper hoist.
 The new colors were rectangular, being slightly longer on the fly than at the hoist.
 The artistic rendition of the wreath changed over time and since colors were only replaced when they wore out, different versions were generally in use at the same time.
 Occasionally the wreath from a worn-out color was salvaged and sewn onto a new one.

 A few foot regiments of the line had two battalions, but most consisted of a single battalion with nine line companies and one grenadier company, for a total strength of about 800 officers and men.
 Grenadiers survived the demise of the hand grenade and came to be regarded as the army's elite shock troops.
-On active service, grenadier companies were usually detached from their parent regiments to form composite battalions.
-During the Seven Years War many regiments also raised a light infantry company, and these became a permanent part of the regimental structure in the early 1770's.
+On active service grenadier companies were usually detached from their parent regiments to form composite grenadier battalions.
+During the Seven Years War many regiments also raised a light infantry company and these became a permanent part of the regimental establishment in the early 1770's.
 Thus British foot regiments in the American Revolution consisted of eight line companies, one grenadier company and one light infantry company.

 The British infantry of this period was noted for its steadiness and excellent fire discipline.
 The standard infantry weapon was the famous Brown Bess musket (officially the Long Land Pattern Musket and later in the century the Short Land Pattern Musket), perhaps the finest weapon of its type ever produced.
-With it, a well-trained soldier could load and fire three rounds per minute.
+With it a well-trained soldier could load and fire three rounds per minute.

-1st REGIMENT OF FOOT (THE ROYAL SCOTS)
+1st REGIMENT OF FOOT • THE ROYAL SCOTS

-As one of the Old Corps (in fact it was and is the oldest regiment in the British Army), The 1st Foot was entitled to bear special badges on its colors.
+As one of the Old Corps (in fact it was the oldest regiment in the British Army), the 1st Foot was entitled to bear special badges on its colors.
 The Royal Cipher of the monarch (here George II) appeared within a crowned Circle of St. Andrew.
 In three corners of the Regimental Colour was the floral badge of Scotland, a crowned thistle.
-The 1st Foot was a two-battalion regiment; the colors of the 2nd Battalion (illustrated) were distinguished from those of the 1st Battalion by the addition of a golden "stream blazant" issuing from the hoist or canton.
+The 1st Foot was a two-battalion regiment; the colors of the 2nd Battalion (illustrated) were distinguished from those of the 1st Battalion by the addition of a golden

-3rd REGIMENT OF FOOT (THE BUFFS)
+3rd REGIMENT OF FOOT • THE BUFFS

-Another famous Old Corps regiment, the Buffs bore the dragon badge of Wales on their colors.
+Though it bore the title "Royal" the 2nd Foot had sea green rather than blue facings.
+Its colors bore the Queen's Cypher within the Garter and the regiment's ancient badge, a sheep, appeared in three corners of the Regimental Colour.
+The regimental motto, Pristinae Virtutis Memor (Remembrance of Ancient Powers) appeared on a scroll under the Grater.
+Another famous Old Corps regiment, the 3rd Foot, bore the dragon badge of Wales on its colors.
 In three corners of the Regimental Colour was the floral badge of England, a crowned Tudor rose.
-The motto on the scroll over the dragon was Veteri Frondescet Honore. ("The glory of our fathers lives in us again.")
+The motto on the scroll over the dragon was

 6th REGIMENT OF FOOT